 Assess maker-centered approaches and use data to make meaningful change.

 This is an advanced program of study.
 If you’re not currently using arts integration or STEAM and are looking for an introduction, this is not for you.
-We’d recommend one of our self-paced online courses instead.
+We’d recommend our Accelerator membership option instead.

 This is also not for anyone who already has an overload of responsibilities.
 This program takes a true commitment of time and energy.
 We want you to succeed – not burnout.
 If you are already stretched thin with graduate work, doctoral studies or additional teaching duties, this is not the right time to pursue this certification.